Terms & Conditions of Sale

 3.2.
 Prices quoted are valid for the quantities indicated in the quotation only.
 Changes in quantities may lead to price adjustments.

 4. Rate of exchange variations

 4.1.
-Where the price given in the quotation is subject to rate of exchange variation, the company will as soon as possible after acceptance of the customer’s order, obtain, at its own expense, forward cover for any change in the rate of exchange.
+Where the price given in the quotation is subject to the rate of exchange variation, the company will as soon as possible after acceptance of the customer’s order, obtain, at its own expense, forward cover for any change in the rate of exchange.
 The rate at which such cover is obtained will be used to calculate the final price of the goods and the customer will be advised of the final price promptly thereafter.

 4.2.
-In making adjustments to the price in terms of this clause the company shall be obliged to disclose to the customer, only the amount subject to the variation and the rate at which forward cover was obtained.
+In making adjustments to the price in terms of this clause the Company shall be obliged to disclose to the customer, only the amount subject to the variation and the rate at which forward cover was obtained.
 The customer shall not be entitled to receive other information relating to the cost or price analysis of the goods sold.

 5. Dispute as to price variations